 The primary purpose of the Yongey Buddhist Center is to observe and honor the precepts and principles of Buddhism, and to study Buddhist scripture and teachings.
 Our organization supports the activities and teachings of the Very Venerable Yongey Mingyur Rinpoche.
-We hold regular worship services and study sessions.
+We hold regular worship services and study sessions at our Center.
+We practice meditation and hold retreats at our Retreat Land.
 We arrange for the printing of rare Sutra texts and Buddhist teachings, and distribute these texts free of charge to requesting individuals and monasteries.
 We organize and sponsor guest lecturers and teachers for Buddhist teachings and special empowerments.
 We encourage philanthropy through the collection of money for the purchase of food, clothing and medicine for local Buddhist monasteries and other organizations needing assistance.
-A final long-term purpose of our organization is the creation of Buddhist religious monuments (Stupas and Temples) in Northern California for the benefit of mankind and all sentient beings.
+A long-term purpose of our organization is the creation of Buddhist religious monuments (Stupas and Temples) for the benefit of mankind and all sentient beings.
 Through the practice of Dharma, we hope to honor the principles of Buddhism and to help others reach enlightenment.

 Yongey Buddhist Center History

 In early 1998, Mrs. Mei Yen Chen Ladle decided, with the support of her husband and close friends, to build an Enlightenment Stupa at their property in Northern California.
 It was their desire to direct the merit of this project towards all sentient beings, to further world peace and harmony, and to wish all sentient beings to attain enlightenment.